-And make sure to check out my hashtag series #SOTDELFONTHESHELF on instagram for more elf ideas I’ve shared in the past and the antics ours gets into this year!
+And make sure to Tag me on instagram and see the antics ours gets into this year!

 If you’re looking for some gift ideas for your 6 year old, check out this list of our favorite products for this age!